Alontsoran/ZOO-APP-/.vscode/cheatsheets/dialog.md

 ### Code Example

 In this example, we'll create a simple e-commerce product listing.
-Each product will have a "View Details" button that, when clicked, will open a dialog containing more details about the product.
+Each product will have a "View Details" button that, when clicked, will open a dialog containing more details about the prVoduct.

 ```html
 <!DOCTYPE html>